 MASTER SERVICES AGREEMENT

-Last Updated: December 2023(see previous versions)
+Last Updated: May 2024 (see previous versions)

 This Master Services Agreement (this “Agreement”) is entered into by Loopio Inc., a Canadian Corporation, with offices at 310 Spadina Avenue, Suite 600, Toronto ON M5T 2E8 Canada (“Loopio”) and the customer identified in the applicable Order Form (“Customer”, “you”, or “your”).
-This Agreement governs the Customer’s access to and use of the Services.
+This Agreement governs the Customer’s access to and use of the Services and Professional Services.

 1. DEFINITIONS